charles-001/dolphie/README.md

 1. PROCESS
 2. Global SELECT access (good for explaining queries, listing all databases, etc)
 4. REPLICATION CLIENT
-5. SUPER

-`SUPER` is required if you want to use the kill feature and target threads that aren't yours
+5. SUPER (only required if you want to kill queries)

 ## Features
 - Dolphie uses panels to present groups of data.
 They can all be turned on/off to have a view of your database server that you prefer (see Help screenshot for panels available)